DheerajChillamcharla/NOV_Chatbot/README.md

   - **High Accuracy**: By combining Maximal Marginal Relevance (MMR) and optimized search parameters with a well-engineered RAG chain, the system delivers highly accurate and relevant responses.
   - **Broad Information Scope**: The diversity element in MMR allows the chatbot to consider a wide range of information, resulting in well-rounded and comprehensive answers.
   - **Contextual Relevance**: The RAG chain ensures that the language model has all the necessary context to generate informative and accurate responses, particularly tailored to NOV’s products and content.
-  - **Enhanced Credibility**: Including reference links in the responses makes the information more trustworthy and allows users to verify or further explore the sources.
+  - **Traceable and Verifiable Information**: Including reference links in the responses makes the information more trustworthy and allows users to verify or further explore the sources.
   - **Focused Information**: Prompt engineering and strict instructions ensure that the model only discusses NOV-related content, keeping all answers relevant and aligned with the project's goals.
   - **Efficiency and Scalability**: The use of a locally hosted vector database and efficient retrieval algorithms, along with a pipeline approach in the RAG chain, makes the system scalable and capable of handling large datasets while reducing latency.
   - **Seamless Integration**: The OpenAI API integration enables a smooth and efficient generation process, ensuring high-quality responses without delays.
   - **Optimized User Experience**: By minimizing the need for repeated queries and ensuring efficient information access, the system enhances the overall user experience and provides timely, accurate answers.

 This well-orchestrated generation process is key to delivering an exceptional user experience, leveraging the strengths of OpenAI's LLMs and the efficiency of the RAG chain structure.

 ## Gradio UI